 A common goal all faculty can agree on and strive to attain is success for their students.
 To accomplish this, we provide the foundational knowledge needed in their careers.
-What if we could add a short learning management system (LMS) assignment with a corresponding discussion on the first day of class that has the potential to enhance their thinking, learning, and behavior for greater success in their personal as well as professional lives?
-This can be accomplished by including a short learning module and corresponding discussion on success mindsets.
+What if we could add a short learning management system (LMS) assignment with a corresponding discussion on the first day of class that may have the potential to enhance their thinking, learning, and behavior for greater success in their personal as well as professional lives?
+This may be accomplished by including a short learning module and a corresponding discussion on success mindsets.

 "Mindsets are individuals' mental lenses that selectively organize and encode information, thereby orienting them toward a unique way of understanding their experiences and guiding them toward corresponding actions and responses," (Gottfredson & Reina, 2021, p.
 439).
 Mindsets are comprised of neural networks located in the prefrontal cortex for associative memory processing.
-Gottfredson reminds us:
+Thus, mindsets for the most part operate unconsciously to assist in quickly processing information.
+As such, mindsets drive actions and impact thinking, learning, and behavior, affecting the level of success (Gottfredson, 2020).